becooq81/seat-arrangement/README.md

 # Seating Arrangement Web App

+I created this website in order to facilitate random seat assignment @ SSAFY 12th.
+Email me (becooq81@gmail.com) for any feedback or inquiries.
+Enjoy!

 ## Overview

 This web application helps to arrange students into pairs or triplets and display their seating arrangement in a grid format.
 It includes features for inputting student names, shuffling them into groups, and displaying the results with a visual blinking effect.